Psychological stress and sleep: Performance and attention context

-Short-Term Physical Health Impacts of Stress & Sleep Deprivation
+Short-term physical health impacts of stress and sleep deprivation

 Both excessive stress and sleep deprivation cause physical health impacts that may affect a person short-term or long-term.
 These impacts range in severity and it is important to be aware of the increased risk of health issues that may arise due to the stress-sleep cycle.
 Many of the physical impacts of stress overlap with the physical impacts of sleep deprivation, including short-term impacts like fatigue and headaches, and long-term impacts like high blood pressure, heart disease, diabetes, and obesity.
-Fatigue is a clear side effect of sleep deprivation, however, when combined with excessive stress, the feeling of fatigue can become overwhelming because one’s body is having to work harder and is under more pressure which causes a person to feel further fatigued.
+Fatigue is a clear side effect of sleep deprivation, however, when combined with excessive stress, the feeling of fatigue can become overwhelming because one's body is having to work harder and is under more pressure which causes a person to feel further fatigued.
 Headaches are another short-term impact that occurs often for those who are feeling excessive levels of stress since stress often triggers a fight or flight response which can create tension headaches.
-A lack of sleep also causes increases in the creation of proteins in the body that cause chronic pain by reducing the body’s threshold for experiencing pain which leads to more painful headaches.
-In both cases, the headaches can be chronic, and they often feel more tension-based.
 When lack of sleep and excessive stress combine, the impacts of fatigue and headaches greatly increase.
 Although these impacts are both short-term, they can last for days, weeks, or even months if the stress continues to overwhelm a person and cause them to struggle to fall and stay asleep.